Identity Records tasks

 Start here

-This guide presents a technical overview of Entrust's Identity Enhanced report, available for integration through Workflow Studio.
+This guide presents a technical overview of Entrust's Entrust's Identity Records tasks, available for integration through Workflow Studio.

 Introduction